-The part of the creative process I am most enjoying is working with Art Clay Silver.
-This material allows me to work with this precious silver, but in a more sculptural fashion.
+The part of the creative process I am most enjoy is working with Art Clay Silver.
+This material allows me to work with precious metals, but in a more sculptural fashion.

 For those of you not familiar with Art Clay Silver, it is as it sounds, a clay made from (reclaimed) particles of pure silver that are bound in an organic binder.
 It comes in a putty like form and texture, that allows me to create small yet intricate images.